uwgraphics/VisSnacks/content/tutorials/1-what-is-vis/index.md

 - We can understand how the encodings communicate, which help us reason about whether using a particular encoding is likely to be effective for a particular task.
 - We can use these understandings for many different possible charts.
+- We can mix and match encodings. (notice that in both charts, I encode "topic" with color)

 Once we learn that position along a common axis encodings are good for reading precise values and seeing the largest / smallest, then I will know that many different visualizations based on this will be good for those tasks.
+Color is good for showing a small set of categories and can be added to many kinds of charts (combined with other encodings).

 Here are 9 different visualizations of this same data with "position on common axis" encodings: